 I'm an Assistant Professor of Criminology and Justice Studies at the California State University, Northridge (CSUN).
-Broadly, my interests include: gender and sexualities; juvenile delinquency and justice; peer and social networks; social inequality and the life course; health disparities; and social network analysis.
+Broadly, my interests include: gender and sexualities; juvenile delinquency and justice; peer and social networks; and social inequality and the life course.

 My current research examines the relationship between sexual orientation and criminal offending from adolescence through adulthood.
-I also regularly teach undergraduate-level classes in juvenile justice, introductory statistics, and criminological theory.
+I also teach undergraduate-level classes in juvenile justice, introductory statistics, criminological theory, peer mentoring, and applied methods.

 I earned a B.A. in Health and Societies from the University of Pennsylvania in addition to a M.A. in Criminology and a Ph.D. in Sociology from the Pennsylvania State University.